bennyjien/walker/readme.txt

 WALKER HISTORY
 ==============

+2.21 (May 19, 2015)
+- Rearrange SCSS structure
+- Rename .logo to .site-logo

 2.2 (May 18, 2015)
-- Major update version bump
-- Add many mixins based on experience
+- Add many mixin variables
 - Change HTML structure

 2.14 (May 7, 2015)